elastic/kibana/x-pack/plugins/monitoring_collection/README.md

     ```

-6. Set up a rule (I use "Create default rules" in the top "Alerts and rules" menu of Stack Monitoring UI)

 ### Enable OpenTelemetry Metrics API exported as OpenTelemetry Protocol

 1. Start [local setup with fleet](../fleet/README.md#running-fleet-server-locally-in-a-container) or a cloud cluster